Sara Oliver: Juniors

 Oliver skipped teams at both the 2014 and 2015 Manitoba Junior Curling Championships going 4–3 in both years, and losing in a tiebreaker in 2015.

 In 2015, Oliver joined the Abby Ackland junior rink, playing lead on the team.
 The rink won the 2016 Manitoba Junior Championship, sending the team to the 2016 Canadian Junior Curling Championships to represent Manitoba.
-There, the team finished with a 7–3 record, before losing in a tiebreaker to New Brunswick's Justine Comeau rink.
+The team finished 5–1 through the round robin and tied for third in the championship pool at 7–3.
+This put them in a tiebreaker against New Brunswick's Justine Comeau which they lost 7–5, eliminating them from contention.

 In 2016, Oliver joined the Laura Burtnyk rink as the team's second.
 The team won the 2017 Manitoba juniors, sending Oliver to play for Manitoba once again at the 2017 Canadian Junior Curling Championships.
 There, the team finished with a 5–4 record, missing the championship round.

 In 2017, Oliver played her last junior season playing third on the Meghan Walter rink.
 That season, the team lost in the finals of the Manitoba junior championship.